mokimoko/SillyTavern-ScenarioCrafter/README.md

-# Scenario Crafter for SillyTavern
+# Scenario Crafter

 Wanna shake things up a bit but not sure what exactly you and {{char}} should actually DO?

-Scenario Crafter has a variety of scenarios you can play with.
+Scenario Crafter is a [SillyTavern](https://github.com/SillyTavern/SillyTavern) extension that has a variety of scenarios you can play with.
 Choose your ~~victim~~ character, the persona you want to use, and one of the numerous scenario options, and generate a unique new greeting.
 Start a new chat, append to the current one, or rewrite the last message from a different angle.

 Choose whether to include chat history, world info, or a summary of past events as context.
 View the prompt sent to the LLM to see what's going on under the hood.